Skip to main content

 • Leadership involvement: Leaders and managers actively participate in the program signifying the importance of recognition in the company culture.

-Your organization may already have an employee recognition platform.
-If it does, review usage and analyze trends to determine utilization.
+Your organization may already have employee recognition software in place.
+If so, review usage and analyze trends to determine utilization.

 If utilization is lacking, promote the platform and reasons to use it.
 Provide examples of the behaviors that you want to see recognized and highlight incentive options available.